sensu/sensu-wavefront-handler/README.md

   -h, --help                         help for sensu-wavefront-handler
-      --host string                  the host of the wavefront proxy (default "127.0.0.1") -m, --metrics-port int             the port of the wavefront proxy (default 2878) -p, --prefix string                the prefix to append to the metric name -t, --tags stringToString          the additional tags to merge with the metric tags (default [])
+      --host string                  the host of the wavefront proxy (default "127.0.0.1") -m, --metrics-port int             the port of the wavefront proxy (default 2878) -p, --prefix string                the string to be prepended to the metric name -t, --tags stringToString          the additional tags to merge with the metric tags (default [])
 ```